WRLC Handbook

 Employees who are summoned to appear in court for other reasons may use paid leave or unpaid leave.

-408 Time Off to Vote
+407 Time Off to Vote

-409 Bereavement Leave
+408 Bereavement Leave

-The WRLC grants paid bereavement leave to eligible full and part-time employees when a death occurs in an employee’s immediate family.
 The WRLC defines "immediate family" as the employee's spouse, parent, child, grandparents or grandchildren, sibling, or child's spouse; the employee's spouse's parent, child, or sibling.
 Special consideration will also be given to any other person whose association with the employee was similar to any of the above relationships.
-The WRLC also allows eligible employees to use paid vacation leave or unpaid leave to attend observances or conduct personal business related to the death of friends or other family members who are not immediate family.
+To use bereavement leave, the employee must promptly notify his or her supervisor in order to arrange for adequate job coverage during the leave period.

-410 Unpaid Leave of Absence
+409 Unpaid Leave of Absence

 Employees who have been employed by the WRLC for at least 12 months are eligible to request an unpaid leave of absence.
 Unpaid leaves are granted at the discretion of the employee’s supervisor or Director and must be approved by the Executive Director.
 Generally, leaves of absence for personal reasons may be granted for seven to 60 calendar days.
 Employees taking leaves of absence must contact the Director of Finance and Administration to make arrangements to continue benefits while on leave.
 Requests for unpaid leave that qualifies under the Family and Medical Leave Act will be governed by the terms of that policy.

-411 Military Leave
+410 Military Leave

 Regular full and part-time WRLC employees whose military obligations interrupt or interfere with their employment have certain job protection provided by the Uniform Services Employment and Reemployment Rights Act of 1994.
 The Act protects members of National Guard units, reservists, inductees and enlistees into the Armed Forces who volunteer for or are ordered to active duty for the Federal government.